 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.

-- How to make frozen crab cakes in your air fryer
+Ingredients in bowls needed to make crab cakes in the air fryer

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.